craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 ## Bases
 #### Sling
-Using the power of momentum,
+Using the power of momentum, Slings fire a number of small projectiles, including scavenged pebbles, polished pellets, or even small explosives.

+A Sling Weapon Base has the following Tags;
+	- Size (Small)
+	- Range ()

 #### Bow
 #### Crossbow
 #### Pistol